MicrosoftDocs/power-automate-docs/articles/create-generative-actions.md

 ## Add references to a generative action

-You can add up to three OneDrive documents as references, which the Generative action can use as part of its execution.
+You can add up to three Microsoft OneDrive documents as references.
+The generative action can use them as part of its execution.

-The Microsoft Word document must be labeled as non-confidential and reside in the owner’s OneDrive.
+The Microsoft Word document must be labeled as non-confidential and reside in the owner's OneDrive.
 Each Word document must be fewer than 10 MB.

 ## Monitor a generative action